 The Englert Theatre, Iowa City's last historic theater, began as a vaudeville performance space in 1912.
 The venue evolved into a movie house and was almost renovated into a night club in the early 2000s.
 Thanks to community efforts, however, today's Englert Theatre is still a premier stage for live art and entertainment.

 Live performances at the Englert range from intimate musical acts to laugh riot comedy showcases.
 Renovations returned the theater to its 1920s heyday, and part of the experience of any show is enjoying the aesthetic auditorium.

-Other spots to catch live music in Iowa City include The Mill, Yacht Club, Blue Moose, and Gabe's.
+Other spots to catch live music in Iowa City include Yacht Club, and Gabe's.
 The university's re-built Hancher Auditorium also puts on quite the live show with state-of-the-art lighting and sound.

 6. Find a New Story at Prairie Lights Bookstore

 Iowa City holds the unique title as a UNESCO City of Literature.
 This prestigious designation is much in thanks to the internationally recognized Iowa Writers' Workshop on campus.
 Adding to this designation, and now spurred by the title, the city is absolutely abuzz with a storytelling spirit.